kalraDikshit/MessTopia/README.md

 ## Synopsis

 This project is a management software for Mess Contractors where the students could inform the Contractor about their Availablity status for future meals.
-It helps the Contractor to save wastage on extra food and also bills the students for the particular meals that they ate during the course of a month.
+It helps the Contractor to save wastage on extra food and also bills the students for the particular meals that they consumed during the course of a month.
 Only those students who are sure about their unavailablity for the next meal can change their status for next meal to  Unavailable(Atleast 4 hrs prior to the meal).
 By default the status would be Available.
 Entry in mess would only be guaranteed by the successfully scanning the BarCode for that meal.

 ## Motivation